Group Sequential Design with Posterior and Posterior Predictive Probabilities: Preliminaries

 Sequential experiments have $T$ potential analyses indexed by $t \in \{1, \dots, T\}$.
-For theoretical development, we first consider a hypothetical group sequential design where the experiment goes through all stages up to analysis $T$ without the possibility of being terminated early.
+For theoretical development, we first consider a hypothetical GSD that cannot be terminated before analysis $T$.
 Posterior and posterior predictive probabilities are observed at analyses $t < T$ in such a design, but they do not inform decision making.
-In Section \ref{sec:stop}, we use our results for group sequential designs without early stopping to accommodate designs that can stop for both success and failure based on posterior or posterior predictive probabilities at analyses $t < T$.
+In Section \ref{sec:stop}, we use our results for GSDs without early stopping to accommodate designs that can stop for both success and failure at analyses $t < T$.
 At the $t^{\text{th}}$ analysis for a design without early stopping, the cumulative $n_t$ observations comprise the data, $\mathcal{D}_{n_t} = \{{\bf{Y}}_{n_t \times 1}, {\bf{X}}_{n_t \times w} \}$, consisting of outcomes ${\bf{Y}}_{n_t \times 1}$ and $w$ additional covariates ${\bf{X}}_{n_t \times w}$ for each observation.
 All observations accrued in previous stages are retained in $\mathcal{D}_{n_t}$ for subsequent analyses.